NathanielRose/NateRoseWebsite/_posts/2018-01-02-using-logic-apps-for-connecting-social-media.md

 We'll create a **function app** to do this.
 A Function in Azure is serverless code that runs on cloud VMs managed completely by a cloud service provider.You add your code, libraries and classes, the cloud infrastructure will handle the scaling of that code.

-Lets go ahead and create an Azure Function App through the portal.
+Let's go ahead and create an Azure Function App through the portal.
 Be sure to uniquely name your function, place it in your existing resource group, and target a hosting plan for it to be added to.

 Once the Azure Function has been successfully deployed, we will create a new HTTP Triggered function app in C#.